-Bylaws of Windom PTO, Inc.
+Windom PTO, Inc. Bylaws

-Article I – Name
+Article I – Name, Incorporation, Registration

-The name of the organization shall be Windom PTO, Inc.
+The name of the Organization is Windom PTO, Inc. The Organization is registered as a nonprofit corporation with the Minnesota Secretary of State.
+The Organization is registered as a charitable organization with the Office of the Minnesota Attorney General.
+The Organization is recognized as a 501(c)(3) Organization with the United States Internal Revenue Service.

 Article II – Purpose

-The corporation is organized for the purpose of supporting the education of all children at Windom School in the following ways:
+The Organization is organized for the purpose of supporting the education of all children at Windom Community School in the following ways:

-• Fostering relationships among the students, parents and teachers at Windom School.
+• Fostering relationships among the students, caregivers, teachers, and other staff at Windom School.

 • Enhancing the educational facilities and opportunities for the students of Windom School that are not otherwise provided for in the school’s budget.